saijpaul/Quasor/README.txt

-QUASOR is built with the motivation of educating the end users with natural recipes that are made with Organic ingredients and can be used to treat/cure common ailments such as cold, headache , acne etc. The materials are common household wisdom in various parts of the world but the ingredients may or may be found in your place. the world.
+QUASOR is built with the motivation of educating the end users with natural recipes that are made with Organic ingredients and can be used to treat/cure common ailments such as cold, headache , acne etc. The materials are common household wisdom in various parts of the world but the ingredients may or may be found in your place.

 DISCLAIMER: This Application is built for educational/informational purposes												only and Author takes no responsibility for any of the content in the application and is no way responsible for any impact caused physically or otherwise to the end